thoughtbot/superglue/props_template/README.md

 end
 ```

 PropsTemplate does not know what the elements are in your collection.
-The example above will be fine for [traversing](props-template.md#traversing_nodes) by index `\posts?bzq=posts.0`, but will raise a `NotImplementedError` if you traverse by attribute `/posts?bzq=posts.id=1`.
+The example above will be fine for [traversing](props-template.md#traversing_nodes) by index `\posts?bzq=posts.0`, but will raise a `NotImplementedError` if you query by attribute `/posts?bzq=posts.id=1`.
 You may still need a delegate that implements `member_by`.

 ### json.deferred!
 Returns all deferred nodes used by the [#deferment](#deferment) option.